anybox/buttervolume/README.rst

         && sudo mount -o loop,subvol=received /var/lib/docker/btrfs.img /var/lib/docker/received \
         && sudo systemctl start docker

-* once you are done with your test when you will umount those volume you will find back your previous docker volumes::
+* once you are done with your test when you can umount those volume and you will find back your previous docker volumes::